ShadowKing47/Orders/documentation.md

     (each cross-checked against every call site before deletion) and removed, keeping the codebase's actual surface area matching what's really in use.

-## Known gaps (not yet addressed)

-- **Unbounded memory-summary growth.** `compact_memory` folds prior memory +
-  new events into a fresh summary every turn, guided by a word-count instruction to the LLM — not an enforced constraint.
-Nothing currently checks/truncates the returned summary's length before it's stored and fed into the *next* compaction call.